waimea-jrgerraty/200-dtd-assessment/Design.md

 Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

+### IMPLICATION NAME HERE

+Replace this text with a clear explanation of what the implication means.

+Replace this text with an explanation of why the implication is relevant to this particular project.

+Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

 -------------------------------------------------